tuanhn128/cs131_notes_dev/_chapters/pixels/images_and_transformations.md

   <div class="figcaption">
 Figure 4: The output of a clustering algorithm which grouped "similar" animals together but was not

-explicitly given speciﬁc labels to assign, Source: Lecture 15, Slide 24
+explicitly given speciﬁc labels to assign.
 </div>
 </div>